CodeApprenticeRai/ds-group3/README.md

 1) Open a terminal:
 `$python proj1.py`

-2) open a new terminal:
+2) Open a new terminal:
 `$python client.py`

 3) Using the proj1 menu select 1 to ensure the client is connected.